 The Board comprises 15 elected members drawn from the three constituent authorities of Falkirk, Stirling and Clackmannanshire Councils.
-The following list shows the members of the Board throughout the 2021/22 financial year.
-This is subject to change for the 2022/23 financial year following the Scottish Local Government elections held in May 2022.
+The following tables show the members of the Board throughout the 2022/23 financial year.
+The Scottish Local Government election was held on 5th May 2022 and the new Board members officially took up their positions from the date of the first Board meeting following the election, on 1 July 2022.
+Tables 1 and 2 show the composition of the Board pre and post the Scottish Local Government election.